TheBlueChameleon/ParrotPackage/doc/mainpage.md

 * A **list separator** is a single character that is used to tell apart the different constituents of a list.

 # Modules
 To faciliate the process of reading and parsing such ```.ini```  files, the *%Parrot* package was conceived.
-Its primary element is the Settings class, which first can be fed with specifications about the file to read and then instructed to perform the desired parsing with minimal effort.
+Its primary element is the Parrot::Reader class, which first can be fed with specifications about the file to read and then instructed to perform the desired parsing with minimal effort.
+See @subpage Parrot_About for details on the structure.

 # Globals
 The entire project is built upon the @subpage BCG_Main.
 See details on the module by following the link.